 Accommodation in Poland

 + PRO: Accommodation is affordable and generally easy to find

-Accommodation, even in the capital of Warsaw, is very affordable compared to other European countries.
-This is reflected by the fact that salaries in Poland are much lower.
-Polish cities tend to have a fairly high population density, so expats can usually find a place to live which suits their taste and doesn't involve a long commute.
+Accommodation, even in the capital of Warsaw, is affordable compared to other European countries.
+Polish cities also tend to have a variety of accommodation, from small apartments to free-standing houses, and expats won't have to search long to find something that suits their taste, budget and commute.

 + PRO: English-speaking realtors available

 Expats can generally find an English-speaking real-estate agent to help in their search, though this might be slightly more expensive.

 People in Poland generally live in apartments, and expats may be surprised how small apartments can accommodate whole families.
 Consequently, many places are a lot smaller than one may be used to.

 Cost of living in Poland

 + PRO: Relatively inexpensive compared to other European countries

 The cost of goods, eating out, public transport and rent in Poland compare favourably with other European countries.
 Drinks at a bar or pub are also much cheaper than in Western Europe.